 Keeping Our Greens Pristine

-Since creating a number of wild flower meadows, including a meadow of Poppies to commemorate the British Service Men and Women from the First World War, The Mere has become home to kingfishers, sparrow hawks, kestrels, buzzards, grebes and Egyptian geese, along with a multitude of other more well-known species.
+Since creating a number of wild flower meadows, including a meadow of poppies to commemorate the British Service Men and Women from the First World War, The Mere has become home to kingfishers, sparrow hawks, kestrels, buzzards, grebes and Egyptian geese, along with a multitude of other more well-known species.
 Work is on-going to continue to develop their habitats.
-In Spring 2013, our 2nd tee area was lucky enough to become the home to a Silver Pheasant!
+We’ve even been home to a Silver Pheasant!

 The lake at The Mere is a designated Site of Special Scientific Interest, thanks to a number of nationally rare aquatic plants living within it.
 We’re one of just two sites in Cheshire chosen by the Environment Agency, to be monitored for Aquatic Health on a monthly basis, so we ensure that our lake and banks are exceptionally well cared for.

 The introduction of our new Mere Honeybees will keep our plentiful plants pollinated, our blooms blossoming, and produce Mere honey which will no doubt be used within a suitably sumptuous dish created by our Chefs!

 Our very own Mere Orchard also ensures our dishes are as fresh as possible, with a bountiful supply of apples, damsons, redcurrants and blackcurrants, which not only taste delicious, but keep our local wildlife and ecosystem happy too.

 Our 150 acre golf course played host to the R&A Open Qualifier for seventh consecutive years!
 So, we employ a team of course managers to ensure it’s perfect for play all year round.